aminat13/Identification-of-Novel-PPAR-Modulators-from-Marine-Derived-Chemical-Space/README.md

 The scripts have been reorganised from the original research notebooks into cleaner, concise versions while preserving the analytical workflow and methods used in the project.

+### Data

+The `data/` directory is organised into:

+- `raw/` – original PPARγ ligand/affinity exports, LOTUS metabolite data and MOE-exported data used as inputs to the workflow.
+- `processed/` – curated databases, calculated molecular descriptors, structural classifications and intermediate screening datasets generated during analysis.

+Raw and processed research datasets are not included in the repository.
+The directories are retained to illustrate the data organisation used by the analysis scripts.
 ---

 ## Results Included in the Repository